-CrossCountry currently has 283 active branches across 37 states, according to NMLS Consumer Access.
+CrossCountry currently has active branches across 47 states, according to NMLS Consumer Access.
+These include:

-If you’re not in one of the green states above — or your local branch is far from home — your starting point will probably be CrossCountry’s website.
+If your state has no branches — or your local branch is far from home — your starting point will probably be CrossCountry’s website, which will undoubtedly suggest a phone call with a loan officer.
 Because it’s licensed in all 50 states, anyone can start the home loan process online.

 You’ll likely have to provide your social security number, driver’s license and wage details to get even a rough idea of the deal you might be offered.
 And that process may also involve a credit check.

 You can always use the website to find your nearest CrossCountry loan officer’s contact details, including phone number.
-But, when you call, he or she will likely require the same information to progress your inquiry far.
+But, when you call, they will likely require the same information to progress your inquiry far.

-Is CrossCountry Mortgage the best mortgage lender for you?
+Is CrossCountry Mortgage the best lender for you?